jeff-hykin/ible/src/dev_notes.md

     - Then see the release process below
 - If you want to do more proper development:
     - If you're not going to hack the `docs/Root.SOMETHING.js` file, then we need to have the full build environment
-    - The build environment would be a pain (NodeJS v14.17.1, and Vue 2.6.12), EXCEPT that this project is build on top of Nix.
+    - The build environment would be a pain (NodeJS v14.17.1, and Vue 2.6.12) because its old, EXCEPT that this project is build on top of Nix.
 Nix makes things extremely reproducable, like version numbers aren't even good enough, it installs dependencies that are identical, all the way down to the cryptographic hash of the source code.
-It was painful, but I've automated the setup with Nix.
+I've automated the setup with Nix.
 Executing `commands/start` will install Nix (if needed) and install the correct versions of all dependencies without affecting your system.
 No `npm install` or other steps necessary, it will put you in a special shell with access to the full build environment and project commands.
+See `documentation/setup.md` for more details.
-    - Once inside the build environment, you can run `run/build_and_serve` to start the server and debug it in your browser.
+    - Once inside the build environment (after running `commands/start`), you can execute `run/build_and_serve` to start the server and debug it in your browser.
 Note: the build environment uses a fake home folder to make sure that the project doesn't touch your real home folder.
-    - Once you've got the build environment, you can edit the `.vue` files and it will auto-update the docs folder.
+    - Once you've got the build environment, you can edit the stuff inside of `src/` and it will compile/transpile the output to docs folder automatically.
     - After you're done editing, follow the release process below

 ### The release process
 Once you're ready to make a release, execute `run/compile` and it will generate a `temp.ignore/executables` folder that contains all the executables for all the different platforms.
 Those files are what go into a release.
-- NOTE: you might consider the release process kinda cursed.
-    - To make a self-contained executable, we need all the dependencies to be a javascript import.
+- If you ever want to bundle something in the executable, then you'll probably need to know how the compilation process works behind the scenes because its very custom, and maybe a tiny bit cursed.
+    - The executable is created using `deno compile`
+    - It automatically bundles all the javascript files into the executable
+    - If its not a javascript import (javascript and typescript are the only valid imports at time of writing) then it doens't get bundled
-    - Well... one of the dependencies on the index.html.
+    - Well... one of the dependencies is index.html which is the file thats served by the executable.
 So we need to convert the index.html to javascript file.
         - And there is a second problem.
 The index.html links to javascript and css files.
         - Well I wrote a tool that bundles JS and CSS into one html file ([html-bundle](https://github.com/jeff-hykin/html-bundle)).
         - That bundle step is part of the compile step, so it happens automatically.